felixlinker/tamarin-workshop/ex3/OAuth.md

 #### Authorization Request

-The client constructs the request URI by adding the following parameters to the query component of the authorization endpoint URI using the "application/x-www-form-urlencoded" format, per Appendix B:
+The client constructs the request URI by adding the following parameters to the query component of the authorization endpoint URI using the "application/x-www-form-urlencoded" format:

 * **client_id** REQUIRED.
 The client identifier as described in Section [Client Identifier](#client-identifier).
 * **redirect_uri** OPTIONAL.
 As described in Section [Redirection Endpoint](#redirection-endpoint).